Bagh-Chal

 Is Bagh-Chal free to play?

 Yes.
-Bagh-Chal runs free in your browser with no download or sign-up, in crisp black-and-white, with Easy, Medium, and Hard tiger AI.
+Bagh-Chal runs free in your browser with no download or sign-up, in a crisp, minimalist style, with Easy, Medium, and Hard tiger AI.
 Use New game to start over at any time.

 Is Bagh-Chal free to play?